“There are too many men with enough courage to kill one another,

 If we don’t get that right, we don’t get anything right.
 That’s how, as a society, we will be judged.

 But we aren’t getting it right.
-And to be honest, I’m not sure we can, especially when I witness us reach back to the comfort of Mr. Roger’s words or over-reach toward heroes.
-I
+And to be honest, I’m not sure we can, especially when I witness us reach back for the comfort of Mr. Roger’s words or when we over-reach toward heroes.

-It’s time to set sentimentality aside, and to sober up with the facts–not only about guns: 94,871 people shot in this country this year, but also about ourselves: We believe in killing.
+It’s time to sober up with the facts–not only about guns: 94,871 people shot in this country this year, but also about ourselves: We believe in killing.
 It’s part of our national fabric.
 We celebrate it in history, in video games, in theaters, and in warfare around the world.

 And yet, I don’t believe the situation is hopeless; because I don’t think that we have the right to collapse into such self-pity after first-graders were murdered during morning circle.